concur1/pl_compare/README.md

 <details>
-<summary>Specify a threshold to control the frandularity of hte comparison for numeric columns.</summary>
+<summary>Specify a threshold to control the granularity of the comparison for numeric columns.</summary>

 ```python
 import polars as pl